p0358/Fuck_off_EA_App/README.md

 ### How does it work?

 Our custom DLL (named `version.dll`) is loaded by Origin during its startup, after you insert it under its installation directory.
 It conducts function hooks and patches that prevent the upgrade notice from appearing.
 You can study the code for more details.

+### Can I have Origin installed alongside EA App at the same time?

+Yes, it should be fine.
+Origin in its newer versions is prepared to handle that gracefully.
+Both programs should also see games installed by each other.

 ### How does the `"Pretend EA App is installed"` option work?